To Be Successful-Change Your Limited Beliefs

 4. “It’s the universe” – Sometimes a limiting belief has to do with the idea that outside forces that you cannot control are at work keeping you down.
 You can’t find a better job or get clients because the economy sucks, and where you live is depressed.

-You don’t have the right wardrobe, and your car is too old, and you are ashamed to drive it.
+You don’t have the right wardrobe, your car is too old, and you are ashamed to drive it.
 However, first things first, these issues are not the right issues, or shall we call them excuses.
 Secondly, you do nothing to change anything because it’s destiny.
 “Everything happens for a reason” type of thinking can be very limiting and make you feel powerless.

 5. “I’m worthless” – The idea that you’re not smart enough or good enough to do what you want can be a very strong limiting belief system and seems to affect women more than men.
 You feel you are not enough, pretty enough, smart enough, or good enough to have something, so you do not take the steps to achieve it.
 Possibly, because you do not feel that you deserve it.

-7. “I’ll fail” – The truth is the fear of failure is something almost all people have at some point.
-“I’m a bad public speaker so if I do it, I’ll be judged, and I’ll fail anyway so why try?”
+7. “I’ll fail” – The truth is, the fear of failure is something almost all people have at some point.
+“I’m a bad public speaker, so if I do it, I’ll be judged, and I’ll fail anyway, so why try?”
 This is a common refrain.
-But, how can you set that belief in stone if you’ve not tried?
+But how can you set that belief in stone if you’ve not tried?

-8. “I’m different” – The limiting belief about being different is that different is not necessarily bad.
-You do not want to be who you are because you are different and other people will look at you as different.
+8. “I’m different” – The limiting belief about being different is that being different is not necessarily bad.
+You do not want to be who you are because you are different, and other people will look at you as different.
 You are afraid to be who you are.
 Is that correct?
 Because of that, you don’t even know who you are.
 With that said, you’re too scared to find out due to fear of rejection and ending up alone.